jallib/jallib/compiler/README.txt

 History
 =======
+2.5r2 -- 12 January 2019
+         * fixed #6: Compiler handles index in constant array of records incorrectly

 2.5r1 -- 18 December 2018
          * fixed #1:Compiler generates incorrect error when using 'whereis()' if variable optimization is set to 'yes'
+					Note: This may introduce a slight increase in usage of data space
          * fixed #2: Compiler passes incorrect parameter when adding a constant to a variable in combination with inline (thanks Kyle!)
 		 * fixed an uninitialized variable problem in the compiler code (effect unknown)